What Everybody Ought to Know About PDF Collaboration

 - Not ideal for collaborative feedback on documents

 Collato is a rapidly growing platform that focuses on all things collaboration (it’s even in the name!).
-And PDF collaboration is no exception.
+And online PDF collaboration is no exception.
 Easily create, organize, and share documents with anyone, anywhere.

 - No registration required